jsmith0523/d2-weapons-script/README.md

 **HOW TO USE**

 The output of the script is a csv file containing a list of destiny 2 weapons and some data.
-I use it to update my own weapon spreadsheets that calculate DPS and whatever else I want; the tab created from the csv contains data such as rpm, mag size, etc that can be referenced having to input it manually.
-The whole process only needs to be done once or twice a season when new weapons are released.
+I use it to update my own weapon spreadsheets that calculate DPS and whatever else I want; the tab created from the csv contains data such as rpm, mag size, etc. The whole process only needs to be done once or twice a season when new weapons are released.

 **REQUIREMENTS**